RavidYael/English-draught/README.md

 The AI component utilizes a sophisticated algorithm combining minimax strategies and heuristic evaluations to determine optimal moves, providing a challenging and engaging experience for players of all levels.

-## Getting Started

-Instructions on setting up the project locally, compiling the source code, and starting the game will go here.

-## Contributing

-Details on how other developers can contribute to the project, report bugs, or suggest enhancements.

-## License

-Information about the project license and terms of use.

 <p align="center" style="font-family: 'Arial', sans-serif; font-size: 16px; color: #3079ed;">
   Ready for a game of strategic depth and challenge?
 Try C# Checkers with AI now.